LeonEricsson/leonericsson.github.io/blog/2025-04-26-conceptsoftransformers.md

 -- placeholder --

 ## A transformer framework
 Within the context of this discourse, a *transformer* denotes an autoregressive, decoder-only transformer language model.
 Numerous variants and modifications to this foundational architecture exist, some exhibiting greater relevance than others; yet, the fundamental architectural constructs have demonstrated remarkable stability over time: a token embedding layer $\rightarrow$ a sequence of layers known henceforth as residual blocks $\rightarrow$ a token unembedding layer.
-Each residual block canonically comprises an attention mechanism succeeded by a multi-layer perceptron (MLP).
+Each residual block canonically comprises an attention mechanism succeeded by a multi-layer perceptron.
 The token embedding and unembedding layers are responsible for mapping a token—represented as a discrete integer identifier—to and from a $d$-dimensional floating-point vector representation.

 The embedding matrix operates on an input sequence of $n$ tokens: